 This Tibetan Padmasambhava statue features a vulture feather on the tip of the hat symbolizing the highest view.
 At the request of the buyer, we can embellish the hat and jewelry of the statue with turquoise and red coral stones before delivery.
 As a result, your Tibetan Padmasambhava statue will stand out and inspire all those who see it.
+This service is provided at no extra charge.

 Our Tibetan Padmasambhava statue is depicted holding the khatvanga which is leaning against his left shoulder.
 Additionally, the khatvanga symbolizes the three bodies (kayas) with three impaled human heads.
 These 3 kayas represent desire, form and formlessness.
 These impaled symbols reflect the total liberation of spiritual realization.